• Skip to main content

 Hint: Be sure to sift your matcha powder through a fine mesh strainer to ensure there are no lumps.

-Step 3: Add the egg and vanilla.
-Mix until fully incorporated, scraping down the bowl as needed.
+Add egg and vanilla.
+Mix until fully incorporated.

-Step 5: Add chopped white chocolate (or chips) and mix on low speed until just combined.
+Add chopped white chocolate (or white chocolate chips) and mix on low speed until just combined.

-Step 6: Using a medium cookie scoop (1.5 Tablespoons, size 40), scoop 8 balls of dough onto each cookie sheet (three rows of 3:2:3) Space them at least 2 inches apart.
+Using a medium cookie scoop, scoop 8 balls of dough onto each cookie sheet.

-Step 8: Bake one pan at a time on the middle rack for 10 minutes, until barely golden brown and beginning to firm up on the edges.
-Remove the pan from the oven and evenly bang it on a countertop or the top of the oven to flatten the cookies a bit.
+Bake one pan at a time on the middle rack for 10 minutes, until barely golden brown and beginning to firm up on the edges.
+Remove the pan from the oven and evenly bang it on a countertop to flatten the cookies.

-Working quickly, use a round cookie cutter or the rim of an upside down drinking glass that's slightly larger than the cookie to push each cookie back into a circular shape.
+Working quickly, swirl a round cookie cutter or the rim of an upside down drinking glass around the edges of the cookie to nudge back into a circular shape.

 Variations